 A .pdf with all 19 parody songs written by the Toronto Order for their 1984 Sisters’ Songbook (a fundraiser at the time).
 I’ve added 8 of the Order’s various annual Solstice party parodies as well- from 1983 or prior years.
 Now contains 26 pages- with an extra large font perfect for choral use.
 Features an introduction/Sistory, notes on certain specific local references and a Contents Page.
-Includes crowd favourites “My Favourite Things” and “Hark The Herald, Faeries Shout“.
+Includes crowd favourites “My Favourite Things” (frequently but erroneously credited to the Australian Sisters who adopted it) and “Hark The Herald, Faeries Shout“.

 CONTENT WARNING: Mature (well, Adult) themes and words.

 One of the fundraising (and fun-raising) projects of the Toronto Order was our Sisters Songbook, which we launched in 1984 at a “not-so-formal Tea Party held at the 519 Community Centre,” – see The Invitation to that Tea.
 On that post I wrote that the songbook included lyrics to a number of songs, some featuring “slightly-reworded lyrics” – what are known as ‘parody versions’ and considered ‘fair use’ of otherwise copyright music.

 The Convent Scanner, a relic of the most mundane sort, was not up to the task of connecting with Windows 7, and so below are some quick pix of the songbook’s Title Page, as well as pages #2 and 10, which illustrate the general style of music and re-writing included.